 #4 Do not wear cotton.

 Clothes made of cotton can absorb water.
 They will make you uncomfortable because you will stay wet on your entire trip.
-Use quick-drying clothes instead such as polyester or nylon.
-You can also use wool because they insulate even when wet.
+Use bathing suits instead that are made up of polyester or nylon.
+You can also use woolen clothes because they insulate even when wet.

 #5 Dress for the water’s temperature.